Andy4495/Energia-MultiTasking/README.md

 ## Installation

-Download the Source code (zip) file from the Assets area of the [Releases][10] page.
-Then, from the Arduino IDE, select the `Sketch->Include Library->Add ZIP Library` menu to install the library.
+This library can be installed using the Arduino Library Manager with the library name `Energia-MultiTas`.

 ## Usage

-The example sketches are available from the `File->Examples->Energia-MultiTasking` menu.
+The example sketches are available from the `File->Examples->Energia-MultiTas` menu.

 ## Documentation